How to Become a Pharmacy Technician: A Step-by-Step Guide

 Steps to Become a Pharmacy Tech

 The first step is to obtain your high school diploma or GED.
-High school courses in math, chemistry, and biology can help prepare you for the tasks and skills required in this field.
+High school courses in math, chemistry, and biology can prepare you for the tasks and skills required in this field.

 Step Two: Apply to a Pharmacy Tech Certificate Course or Degree Program